kk-spartans/scholars-cup/08 - Reliving It Up/01 - What counts as death, and who decides when to keep someone alive/01 - What counts as death, and who decides when to keep someone alive.md

 where file.name != "01 - What counts as death, and who decides when to keep someone alive"
 ```

-Resuscitation is dragging someone off the edge of a cliff
+Resuscitation is dragging someone away from the edge of a cliff.
+Their heart stopped, they’re not breathing, but their brain hasn’t no